codehearts/portfolio/contributing.md

 - `image_alt` Accessibility text for `image`
 - `links` Array of links with the following properties
   - `name` Name of the link, and label for the button
+  - `icon` Name of an icon to replace the text with from the SVG sprite
   - `link` URL for the link

 ## Repos